illiad87/AutomatedKnifeEdgeLaserBeamProfiler/README.md

 After uploading [my C++ code](firmware/Esp32DataCollection.cpp) to the ESP32, I printed the step-ADC data in the serial monitor and saved it in a [.csv file](analysis/photoresistorData.csv)

+Although I believe my comments in [laserProfiler.py](analysis/laserProfiler.py) are clear and informative, I would like to clarify below how I converted raw ADC values to relative power on line 42.

+### Clarification of ADC -> Power conversion